 Let me introduce you to a few of their amazing products:

-Jamaican Rum is the stepping stone for all other rums to follow.
+Who doesn’t love rum for those tasty cocktail drinks?
+Well, Jamaican Rum is the stepping stone for all other rums that came after it.
 One of the best and most well known Jamaican Rums is the Appleton Estate Extra Dark Rum.
-You can find it everywhere.
-Also, rum is the basis of most of the drinks they serve to tourists.
+You can find it everywhere here in Jamaica.
+Also, rum is the basis of most of the drinks they serve in the local bars.

-The Bob Marley – a three-layered liquor drink of equal parts strawberry syrup, crème de banana, and crème de menthe mixed with some overproof in order to float atop the heavier alcohol below.
+Bob Marley – a three-layered liquor drink of equal parts strawberry syrup, crème de banana, and crème de menthe mixed with some overproof rum in order to float atop the heavier alcohol below.
+They also make this as a shot!

 The above-mentioned drinks were the ones that I heard mentioned and ordered quite often while out and about in Jamaica.

-And while we are on the subject of rum, there was another widely known brand called Wray & Nephew White Overproof Rum.
+And while we are on the subject of rum, there was another widely known brand in Jamaica called Wray & Nephew White Overproof Rum.
 I saw it quite often for sale in the local liquor and grocery stores.
+It is a white rum versus the darker color you typically see.

 ✦ Jamaican Drinks: Jamaican Rum Crème